What are the hormones of happiness and how can you use them to “drug dose” yourself?

 It is also the maternal hormone and it is often released during childbirth and breastfeeding.
 As such, it is a hormone that triggers bond between a mother and a baby.

-- By showing affection to friends and family (hugging, kissing, or touching)
+- Show affection to friends or family (hugging, kissing, or touching)